 Industrial decline in the United Kingdom has left many areas of vacant, derelict and underused land which may contain substances in the ground that have the potential to cause harm to human health and the wider environment.

-In the United Kingdom there are primarily two ways of dealing with land affected by the presence of contaminated land.
+In the United Kingdom there are 2 ways of dealing with land affected by the presence of contaminated land.
 Through the town planning development control process and the enforcement of Part IIA of the Environmental Protection Act 1990.

 Part IIA only deals with land which in it's current use has the potential to cause 'significant harm' to human health, specified plants and animals, specified buildings and property and the water environment.